In case you’ve missed it, here’s a roundup of some of the headlines that have highlighted ADC’s important civil rights and anti-defamation work.

 The 15 organizations are calling on Congress to “fulfill their duties and immediately pass legislation to rescind the unconstitutional Muslim ban and make absolutely clear that such attempts to target Muslims, or anyone on the basis of national origin, are unlawful.
 The coalition of organizations includes: ACCESS, American-Arab Anti-Discrimination Committee (ADC), American Civil Liberties Union (ACLU), […]

-Huffington Post – Sept.
-7, 2017
+Huffington Post – Oct.
+3, 2017

-Chicago Tribune – Sept.
-7, 2017
+Al Jazeera – Sept.
+16, 2017

 Middle East Eye – Sept.
 5, 2017

+Abed Ayoub, the legal director of the American-Arab Anti-Discrimination Committee (ADC), a Washington-based rights group, said DACA impacts all communities in the US.
 “Yes, we have a significant number of Arab and Muslim recipients of DACA.
 I have worked with many Dreamers from our community,” he wrote in a Facebook post on Sunday.

 Diffuser – Sept.
 4, 2017

-“But Rana Abbas of the American Arab Anti-Discrimination Committee said to CBS News, “It was shocking, but in a good way.
+“But Rana Abbas of the American-Arab Anti-Discrimination Committee said to CBS News, “It was shocking, but in a good way.
 Prince is the first major recording artist to address the prejudice and issues that (Arab-Americans) are facing after 9/11, and I think he has done it in a very powerful way.”

 Please consider a donation today – no amount is too small – so that Arab-Americans are heard loudly across the land as a powerful force defending the good name and well-being of our community.